George Takei Responds To Sexual Assault Allegations Made By Former Actor, Model

 Star Trek icon George Takei has responded to accusations of sexual assault made against him by former model and actor Scott R. Bronston in a social media post via his official Facebook page.

-Bronston told The Hollywood Reporter in an interview Friday that George Takei had drugged and groped him inside the actor’s condo in Hollywood back in 1981.
+Bronston told the Hollywood Reporter in an interview Friday that George Takei had drugged and groped him inside the actor’s condo in Hollywood back in 1981.
 He says he was 23 at the time of the incident while Takei was in his early 40’s.

 Takei, an author, activist, and a vocal advocate for LGBT rights, took to Facebook on Saturday to deny the accusations, writing that he is “shocked and bewildered” by the claims.
 The gay activist writes that he doesn’t recall having known anyone who goes by the name Scott R. Bronston.
 He adds that the very idea that someone would accuse him of committing non-consensual acts is “quite personally painful.”